Conventional loans in Roseville - the right fit when credit is strong.

 What's the conventional loan limit in Roseville?+

-Placer County's conforming limit is $806,500 in 2025 for a single-family home.
-Above that, you're in jumbo territory — common in West Roseville new construction.
+Placer County's 2026 conforming limit is $832,750 for a one-unit home.
+Above that, you are in jumbo territory - common in West Roseville new construction.

 Conventional vs FHA in Roseville - which is cheaper?+